 It is important to use a title that will grab the reader’s attention.
 Think about what makes your business unique or the great qualities of your business – use these catch phrases in your title.
 Remember that you want your business for sale listing to “stand out in the crowd” – wet the reader’s appetite – give them a reason to want to click on your listing more.
 Here are some examples of how to give your ad title some spice.
 Here are some examples:

-Not use – “Coffee Shop for Sale”
+Not use – “Cannabis Shop for Sale”

-Not use -“Restaurant for Sale”
+Not use -“Cannabis Cultivation for Sale”

-Not use – “Auto Detailing for Sale”
+Not use – “Cannabis Delivery for Sale”

 2. Keep it Positive